 The financial crisis was many years ago but markets still feel like they are fighting the last war.
-Banks have yet to bounce and half of the losses from that 2009 sell off.
+Banks have not yet recovered from the losses to make new record highs…yet.

 A stock substitution strategy using options ties up less capital and has absolutely limited risk to the premium paid.
 An option instead of buying the shares also has greater staying power for long term trend development.

 The January option has ten months for development and only costs $25 more than the June expiration.

 An In-The-Money option gives you the right to be long the shares from a lower strike price and costs much less than the stock itself.

 The Options Way: Unlimited Upside Potential with Limited Risk.

 An XLF Financial ETF long call option can provide the staying power in a potential bullish trend extension.
 More importantly, the maximum risk is the premium paid.